1. Home

 Was Your Drug-Related Traffic Stop Legal?

-Are you an out-of-state driver who has been stopped along Interstate-80 or I-29 in Nebraska?
-The police target out-of-state drivers traveling through the state who they suspect to be transporting drugs.
+Are you an out-of-state driver who has been stopped along I-80 or I-29 in Nebraska?
+The police target out-of-state drivers traveling through the state whom they suspect to be transporting drugs.
 Often, elements of these traffic stops are illegal.
-At Monzón, Guerra & Chipman, we challenge interstate drug traffic stops and defend people charged with drug crimes.
+At Monzón, Guerra & Chipman, Attorneys At Law, we challenge interstate drug traffic stops and defend people charged with drug crimes.

-Contact a defense lawyer in Nebraska if you were a victim of a ruse drug stop.
-Call us at .
+Contact a defense lawyers in Nebraska if you were a victim of a ruse drug stop.
+Call us at 402-979-8703.

 Targeting Out-Of-State Drivers